 In measure 20, there is a high E in the solo part (Schumann even wrote an ossia 8vb note for oboe intending the high E for a solo violin performance, but I like the way that phrase is shaped with the high pitch).
-The high E for B flat piccolo trumpet is an F sharp – certainly playable by a great player, but more accessible a step down.
+The high E for B flat piccolo trumpet is an F sharp - certainly playable by a great player, but more accessible a step down.
 There are also a few other spots in the accompaniment where writing the entire piece down a step created some options.
-A high written A in a horn part is different than the G a step below.
+The high written A in a horn part is different than the G a step below.

 The only place in the score where I necessarily made an exception to preserving Schumann's registration was the very end during the last 8 measures of the movement where the piano tessitura overlaps the solo tessitura - it's a harmonic pad, and I decided to keep the pad below the melodic ideas.